collective/collective.developermanual/source/templates_css_and_javascripts/resourcefolders.rst

 .. admonition:: Description

-        How to use Zope 3 resource directories to expose static media files (css, js, other) in your Plone add-on product
+        How to use resource directories to expose static media files (css, js, other) in your Plone add-on product

 .. contents:: :local: